RunxinZhi/games/README.md

-# games
+# Games
-Some games I coded during undergrads
+Some games I coded during undergrad.
+Online code editors do not support screens so the games have to be saved as .py files to be played.